autocontracts/permissioned-blocks/whitepaper.md

 ## Separating State Persistence from Functional Behaviour

 If we separate the recording of a smart contract's state changes from its functional behaviour, we are then able to store these state-changing messages on an alternative storage system.
-With the data stored separately, we are then able to build a security model that only allows a subset of nodes to access these messages, and at the same time significantly reduce the size of data stored on the blockchain.
+With the data stored separately, we can design a security model that limits the parties that can access these messages, and at the same time significantly reduce the size of data stored on the blockchain.

 To achieve this desired outcome, we need to program the functions of a smart contract as pure functions.
 A pure function[[21]](https://en.wikipedia.org/wiki/Pure_function), by definition in functional programming, does not depend on and does not modify the states of variables out of its scope[[22]](http://www.nicoespeon.com/en/2015/01/pure-functions-javascript/).
 This means a pure function will always return the same result for a given set of parameters.
 ```